HomeDing/homeding.github.io/elements/pms.md

 The following properties are available for configuration of the element:

-**pinrx** - The property specifies the pin to receive data from the sensor.
+**pinrx** - The property specifies the pin of the board to receive data from the sensor.
 This property must be specified.

-**pintx** - The property specifies the pin to send data to the sensor.
+**pintx** - The property specifies the pin of the board to send data to the sensor.
 This property must be specified.

 **readtime** - The time between capturing 2 probes from the sensor.